 - 8 - 9 guests $5,098 pp dbl. occ.

 - 10 - 11 guests $4,498 pp dbl. occ.

 - 12 or more guests $4,198 pp dbl. occ.

 Guest Trip Reviews

-Whether you're already a fan of French cooking or you're hoping to develop a deeper appreciation for la cuisine provençale we think you'll love this new walking & cooking trip.
-In the kitchen and out on the trail with our longtime local friends, you'll discover the region's rich culinary traditions (and even learn a trade secret or two!) as you taste, sip and savor your way through sunny southern France.- Trip Development Coordinator, Europe
+Whether you’re already a fan of French cooking or you're hoping to develop a deeper appreciation for la cuisine provençale, we think you'll love this new walking & cooking trip.
+In the kitchen and out on the trail with our longtime local friends, you'll discover the region's rich culinary traditions (and even learn a trade secret or two!) as you taste, sip and savor your way through sunny southern France.- Regional Manager, Europe